 accidents of topography.

-more, far more, kindness from fate was needed to preserve the life of a
+Yet far more kindness from fate was needed to preserve the life of a

-man in a coma on a vehicle traversing approximately fifteen thousand
+man in his position - in a coma on a vehicle traversing approximately fifteen thousand

 miles of hostile wilderness - to the extent that historians have been

 moved to speculate on the toleration, or even mercy, of those malign

 Fyayman powers which ought to have destroyed him.